braem/moodi/README.md

 # moodi
 moodi is a FOSS mood tracking phone app.
-Built using Xamarin Forms and licensed under GPL v2.
+Built using Xamarin Forms and licensed under MIT.